 This explains why lottery winnings are considered income if you are receiving SSI.
-You can use it to buy food, pay for rent, and any other necessities.
+You can use it to pay rent, buy food, and other needs.

 How About Your Retirement Benefits?

 Just like SSDI, social security retirement benefits are earned benefits.
-As such, winning the lottery will have no impact on your retirement benefits.
+This means winning the lottery will have no impact on your retirement benefits.
 But it may impact your taxes on your benefits since lottery winnings have to be reported to the IRS.

 Should I Report My Winnings?